 Really this is a big part of it as it can change things up in a big way.
 Certain combinations can change how it effects your constitution or how the body absorbs and utilizes the herbs.

 A very dry person wouldn’t want to take a powder and or pills and straight swallow them down.
-This is better down with a fair amount of liquid.
+This is better done with a fair amount of liquid.
 A cold person would be best to take the herbs with a warm liquid.
 Oil can often help with absorption of nutrients too.
 And there is so much more to this subject that entire books are written on the subject.
+Tinctures are different than powders in delivery too.

 If you’re not seeing noticeable effects one way to change that, that often works, is to simply take more.
 Most herbs are generally safe so you can take much more than our recommended dosages.
 When you do that, often times you can then FEEL something happening.